Skip to content

 user zfs-unlock SSH receiver user.

-identity_file ~/.ssh/zfs-unlock-receiver Dedicated SSH key for the receiver.
+identity_file unset Dedicated SSH key for the receiver, commonly ~/.ssh/zfs-unlock-receiver.

 command_timeout 30 Per-command timeout in seconds.